01: Understanding and Preparing Your Event Data

 instead of just for 1979.

-For the UCAR model, setup is similar:
+For the CAR model, setup is similar:

-ma_mort_ucar$Year == 1979 & ma_mort_ucar$Sex == "Male", # filter dataset to only show 1979 data for men
+ma_mort_car <- ma_mort[ma_mort$Year == 1979 & ma_mort$Sex == "Male", ] # filter dataset to only show 1979 data for men

 In this vignette, we used data generated from CDC WONDER to construct